How can a 30-year-old pre-exist someone 2,000 years older?

 How do you make sense of Jesus’ statement?

 The phrase “I am” translates the Greek egō eimi.

 Eimi means “I am”; egō means “I” – so egō eimi is literally “I + I am.”
-For John, egō eimi is significant for understanding who Jesus is.
+The doubling “I” is both emphatic and instructive.
+For John, egō eimi is a significant phrase for understanding who Jesus is.

 What are some of these “I am” statements?

 You are probably familiar with John’s use of “I am” with a descriptive noun.
 Here are his seven “I am” statements:

 What do these statements tell us about Jesus?

 If, for the moment, we take the last of these we will realize that Israel claimed to be the “vine” (Psalm 80:7-19; Isaiah 5:1-7; Isaiah 27:2-6; Ezekiel 15:1-15; etc.).